-- Deadline to add a first term half course: Friday, September 16, 2022

-- Deadline to drop a first term half course: Saturday, November 12, 2022
+- Deadline to ADD OR DROP a first term full or half course: Fri, Sept 15, 2023 - Deadline to WITHDRAW from a first term full or half course: Mon, Nov 13, 2023

 Policy Regarding Makeup Tests and Final Examinations

 Faculty of Social Science policy states that oversleeping or misreading an exam schedule is NOT grounds for a makeup.
 This rule applies to midterm and final exams in the Department of Economics.